lbechberger/MLinPractice/README.md

 By default, this data is used to train a classifier, which is specified by one of the following optional arguments:
 - `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
 - `-f` or `--frequency`: Dummy classifier that makes predictions based on the label frequency in the training data.
+- `-u` or `--uniform`: Dummy classifier that makes predictions based on a random distribution of the training data.
+- `--knn`: Expect integert k to use k nearest neighbor classifier.
+- `--lsvm`: Expect float between 0.0 and 1.0 for C to compute the linear support vector machine classifier.
+- `--gnb`: Computes the Gaussian Naive Bayes Classifier.
+- `--cnb`: Computes the Complement Naive Bayes Classifier.
+- `--mlp`: Classifies using a Multi Layer Perceptron

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:
 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).
 - `-k`or `--kappa`: Cohen's kappa (i.e., adjusting accuracy for probability of random agreement).
+- `-p`or `--precision`: Classification precision (TP / (TP+FP)).
+- `-r`or `--recall`: Classification recall (TP / (TP+FN)).
+- `--f1_score`: Calculates the f1 score

 Moreover, the script support importing and exporting trained classifiers with the following optional arguments: